-That product is Augustinus Bader’s The Rich Cream.
-Developed by Professor Augustinus Bader, one of the world’s leading experts in stem cell research, The Rich Cream is 30 years in the making.
-Bader spent the past three decades researching the body’s capacity for self-healing and stem cell regeneration to create his heavily praised skincare line as well as a collaboration with Victoria Beckham herself.
-And when you take into consideration all the science that goes into it, the $265 price tag almost doesn’t seem too bad.
+Developed by Professor Augustinus Bader, one of the world’s leading experts in stem cell research, The Rich Cream is *30* years in the making.
+Bader spent the past three decades researching the body’s capacity for self-healing and stem cell regeneration to create his heavily praised skincare line, so when you take into consideration all the science that goes into it, the up to $290 price tag almost doesn’t seem too bad.

-It’s not lost on me that The Rich Cream costs more than most skincare products in the average person’s routine.
-It’s even more expensive than Gwyneth Paltrow’s (and PureWow editors’) favorite Vintner’s Daughter Active Botanical Serum, a cool $185 per one ounce bottle.
-But it’s not just the cult status that makes it worth dropping a huge chunk of change on—it actually provides the results to back up Bader’s 30 years of research and Victoria Beckham’s Instagram praises: “I absolutely love this brand!!!”
+Regardless of a discount, it’s not lost on us that The Rich Cream costs more than most skincare products in the average person’s routine.
+It’s even more expensive than Gwyneth Paltrow’s (and PureWow editors’) favorite Vintner’s Daughter Active Botanical Serum ($195).
+But it’s not just the cult status that makes it worth dropping a huge chunk of change on—it actually provides the results to back up Bader’s 30 years of research.

-Upon trying it for myself, my first impression was, wow this product is beautiful.
-It comes in the chicest royal blue, speckled bottle with a magnetic cap.
-To be honest, the packaging probably isn’t the most travel-friendly, because it’s so large.
-But it sure does feel fancy and let’s be honest, it’s not like we’re jetting off to a tropical island in the immediate future.
-So onto my vanity it went.
+Upon trying it for ourselves, our first impression was, wow this product is beautiful.
+It comes in the chicest royal blue-speckled bottle with a magnetic cap.
+The packaging sure does feel fancy on our vanities.

-Then there’s the product itself.
+Then, there’s the product itself.
 True to its name, it’s rich.
-If you’ve ever tried Weleda Skin Food, it’s almost as thick as that, which leads me to believe that it might not be great for someone with naturally oily skin.
-However, when I applied two pumps (in upward motions), my combination skin drank it right up and it left an instant glow that even my mother noticed right away.
-I haven’t tried Bader’s The Cream for comparison, but I think it’s safe to say it works similarly for skin that doesn’t love heavy moisturizers.
+If you’ve ever tried Weleda Skin Food ($14), it’s almost as thick as that, which led us to believe that it might not be great for someone with naturally oily skin.
+However, when we applied two pumps (in upward motions), our combination skin drank it right up, and left an instant glow that even our mother noticed right away.
+I haven’t tried Bader’s The Cream (also included in the discount for $157, originally $180) for comparison, but I think it’s safe to say it works similarly for skin that doesn’t love heavy moisturizers.